avaneev/biteopt/README.md

-It is not advisable to use constraints like (x1-round(x1)=0) commonly used in model libraries to force integer or binary values, as such constraint formulation does not provide a global descent.
+It is not advisable to use constraints like (x1-round(x1)=0) commonly used in model libraries to force integer or binary values, as such constraint formulation does not provide a useful global gradient.
 Instead, direct rounding should be used on integer variables.

 ## Convergence proof ##